nvidia-holoscan/holohub/CONTRIBUTING.md

 We recommend writing README files in the Markdown format (`.md`).

+Please use the [terms defined in the glossary](README.md#Glossary) to refer to specific location of files for HoloHub.

 ### Adding an Operator or GXF Extension

 Add each operator or extension in its own directory under the [```operators```](./operators/) or [```gxf_extensions```](./gxf_extensions) directory.
 The subdirectory should contain: